 HERA’s Indefinite Delivery Contract (IDC) with the National Institutes of Health (NIH) supports the creation of safe, healthy and attractive facilities at NIH’s Bethesda (MD), Poolesville (MD) and Raleigh (NC) campuses.
 The contract covers animal care facilities, laboratories, healthcare/clinical space, office/public space, healthcare and central plant facilities.

 Design of NIH projects is governed by the Design Requirements Manual (DRM); applicable sections of the Facilities Development Manual (FDM); and requirements of the Divisions of the Fire Marshal (DFM), Physical Security Measures (DPSM), Technical Resources (DTR), Facilities Stewardship (DFS), Facilities Operations and Maintenance (DFOM), Facilities Planning (DFP), and Environmental Protection (DEP).
 Additionally, DRM standards require compliance with the Biosafety in Microbiological and Biomedical Laboratories (BMBL) and the Guide for the Care and Use of Laboratory Animals (the Guide).

 Compliance with these standards and requirements is an integral part of our work with NIH.
-To date, HERA has provided services for nearly 80 projects including lab renovations, mass spectrometer labs, building assessments and office renovations.
+HERA provided services for nearly 80 projects including lab renovations, mass spectrometer labs, building assessments and office renovations.

 - Building 6 AE Services Renovations – Laboratory equipment upgrade